 You don't want to know the ludicrous number of possible love connections I've squashed by getting sloshed on a first or second date.
 The things that have come out of my mouth—both figuratively and literally—on nights out with strangers make me want to crawl into the cozy cocoon of my bed and stay there.

 So it's probably—no, definitely—smart that in 2006 I decided to give up drinking.
 I'd had enough embarrassing nights out; I'd woken up beside more than my fair share of unattractive strangers, and was, in turn, more than ready to bid farewell to the drunken rants, crying jags and battles with lovers, friends, cab drivers, cashiers and waiters.
 I also thrilled at the notion of never having another hangover.
 (Seriously, my hangovers were baaaaaad.)
-Give advice: Drunk texting nightmare, can I remedy a bad impression?

 I'm not sure whether I classified as an alcoholic.
 I didn't have to drink every day, though most days I did.
 Sometimes alcohol helped me relax and have fun.
 Sometimes it turned me into a yelling, crying beast.
 And there was no way to tell, when I was tossing back a vodka soda, which me would emerge that night.